 What were the sights, sounds, smells of your retreat?
 If you enjoyed peaceful music as you floated around the accomodation, why not download some relaxation tunes?
 If you remember the smell of incense, bring some into your home.
 Do you remember candles and tropical plants?
 Invite those tiny flames and some pot plants into your space to recreate that peaceful atmosphere.

 It’s so easy to tell ourselves that we don’t have the time for this, whilst watching telly and scrolling social media!
 There’s nothing wrong with that in moderation, but how about, once a week, lying down and drifting off for 15 minutes – or more! – to one of the yoga nidras or guided relaxations you can find online?
 I love Uma Dinsmore-Tuli’s wonderful and generous sharing of yoga nidra on her website.

 6 – Self-massage

 Massage is such a fantastic life-supporting practice, but it’s sometimes hard to find the time and money to get one regularly.
 Give yourself a taster of it by giving yourself a foot massage whilst you’re sitting at home, rub your face and body lotions in with more pressure and attention than usual, and best of all seek out a local massage therapist in your community.
 Independent therapists often have more affordable prices than fancy spas, and often offer packages and will come to your home.
-As a between-retreat treat, even just a few times a year, it’s a fantastic investment in your own wellbeing.
+As a between-retreat treat to get that retreat feeling, even just a few times a year, it’s a fantastic investment in your own wellbeing.

 7 – Start Planning Your Next One!